SCCapstone/Cockys-Way/README.md

 - Wireless(Phone) and wired(PC) networks are segregated (common with VLAN), node installed in improper directory, incorrect Java version installed, previous node version is preinstalled.

 # Deployment

+We will be deploying our build with eas build (using expo.dev) to build an apk that works on android devices.
+Follow the steps below to initiate the build and deploy the app

+1. Globally install the eas-cli by running `npm install -g eas-cli` (this only has to be done once on your computer)

+2. Once eas-cli is installed, run `eas login` to login to your expo account

+3. Run `eas build -p android --profile preview` to build the app

+> Note: the build process may take a while as we are working on the free version of the platform.
+Also, access to the Cockys-Way project on expo.dev is required to deploy the app.
+If you need access, please reach out to one of the team members.

 # Testing